 Measuring Mindfulness - Judson Brewer [7 min]

-Coming to Our Senses - Jon Kabat-Zinn [9 min]
+Life is Right Now and Coming to Our Senses - Jon Kabat-Zinn [16 min total]

 All it takes is 10 Mindful Minutes - Andy Puddicombe [10 min]